Clearing and adjustment 2019

 At Condé Nast College of Fashion & Design, we are committed to having a guiding hand in our students’ futures, meaning that professional development is paramount throughout your degree.
 Our unparalleled industry links inform the curriculum and the project briefs students are set.
 Learning is supported by our academic team, visiting lecturers and industry guests, who are all leaders in their fields.

-Moving to London is a massive step for anyone but we couldn't ask for more of a family feel within college, between staff and students there's always someone to turn to.
-Coming to Condé Nast College we’re surrounded by like minded people, encouraging each-other everyday.Olivia Current Student
+Moving to London is a massive step for anyone but we couldn’t ask for more of a family feel within the College – between the staff and the students, there’s always someone to turn to.
+We’re surrounded by like-minded people, encouraging each other every day.Olivia BA (Hons) Fashion Communication

 Our two-year degree in Fashion Communication is highly intensive and will require you to attend college four days a week.
 The course is split into eight terms over two years.